01 of 05

 Baste the Ham

 As the ham cooks, baste it to layer on flavor while creating the groundwork for the crusty surface.
 The one word of warning is to start conservatively with the sugar.
-If you are keeping the temperature below 265 F, then you won't need to worry, but since sugar will burn at higher temperatures, you will need to either hold down the temperature or wait on the sugar until the end.
+If you are keeping the temperature below 265 F, then you won't need to worry.
+However, since sugar will burn at higher temperatures, you will need to either hold down the temperature or wait on the sugar until the end.

 Apply the baste several times during the cooking process, with the last coat going on 30 minutes before the end of the cooking time.Continue to 5 of 5 below.